enkidevs/curriculum/sql/dql/basic-selects/sql-practice-select-2.md

 Now, alter the query (in the right-hand window) to return the `name`, `height` and `weight` of all members of the `pokemon` table.

 Click **Run SQL** again.
 Then click **link** in the green bar below the output.
 This will update the URL in the address bar of your browser.
-Copy the new URL and paste it into the answer field below.
+Copy the new URL to submit with your answer.

+In the answer field, enter the name, height, and weight of the Pokemon listed in the top row.

+Example: `fakemon, 1000, 29`